orumaa/data-analytics-portfolio1/index.md

 Welcome to my Data Analytics portfolio.
 Here you can find my projects, dashboards, and Power BI work.

 Check out my [projects page](projects.md) to see my work.

+> “Data is the new oil, and analysis is the refinery.”
+> – Oruma Shuaibu Ojochenemi